Do MLLMs Exhibit Human-like Perceptual Behaviors? HVSBench: A Benchmark for MLLM Alignment with Human Perceptual Behavior

-\item \textbf{Section F: Detailed Benchmark Results} \\ This section contains a detailed report of benchmark results for all 13 question types, offering a comprehensive view of the performance across various fields and question types. \end{enumerate}
+\item \textbf{Section 6: Detailed Benchmark Results and Disucussions} \\ This section contains a detailed report of benchmark results for all 13 question types, offering a comprehensive view of the performance across various fields and question types.
+We also provide additional ablation studies and related discussions for them.